6 ChatGPT Cover Letter Tips & Tricks To Help You Get Hired Faster

 - Reach out to industry experts on LinkedIn for a "coffee chat."

 - Ask specific questions, not generic ones like "tell me about your day-to-day."

 - For example, "what aspects of your job do you find most rewarding about your current role?"

 - They'll give you concrete examples that you can reference in your hook.

 Now it's time to flex your client results!

 But here's the thing, you don't want to overwhelm them with every work example you've done.

 That's just going to make them tune out.
 So instead, be selective and choose your work examples that best fit the client.

-When clients read your cover letter and see work examples relevant to their problems, their neurons will fire on all cylinders.
+When clients read your cover letter and see work examples of relevant skills to their problems, their neurons will fire on all cylinders.